BugSnag Alternatives

 Migration steps

-3. Configure uptime checks and cron check-ins to consolidate tooling.
+3. Configure uptime checks and cron check-ins to consolidate the separate tools you are running.

-4. Run for 30 days; cancel BugSnag plus separate uptime tool once stable.
+4. Run for 30 days; cancel BugSnag plus the separate uptime tool once parity is confirmed.

-Not for: Honeybadger is the wrong fit for enterprise teams needing SAML SSO at lower tiers or for teams with pure mobile crash needs; BugSnag or Sentry fit those better.
+Not for: Skip Honeybadger if your team needs SAML SSO at lower tiers or your primary use is mobile crash reporting with deep symbolication; BugSnag or Sentry fit those better.

 Paid plans from $26.00/mo